 Formal meeting minutes are prepared.
-The previous management review meeting resulted in five actions that were formally issued for follow-up by the applicable functional lead(s), and were tracked to closure in the Action Tracking System (ATS).
-Three actions were related to improved communication and/or review of data.
-These included one action to add a year over year review of the number of non-conformances from self-assessments and audits for future management review meetings, another action to change the order of items in the EHS mission statement to convey the importance of nuclear safety culture, and third, to create a formal event sharing process to ensure sites are learning lessons from each other's incidents.
-The fourth action was to revise a chart included in the management review and the fifth was to develop a means to trigger the separation of Fuel Handling & Engineered Solutions details in future years.
+The previous management review meeting resulted in four actions that were formally issued for follow-up by the applicable functional lead(s) and were tracked to closure in the Action Tracking System (ATS).
+The first action involved improving the method of scheduling the Annual Self Assessments.
+The second action involved investigating the effect of direct sunlight exposure on Environmental TLDs.
+The third action involved a plan to increase the on-time closure of Gensuite® Action Tracking System items.
+The fourth action involved a minor updated in BMS level documentation.
 No systemic deficiencies were noted.
 Overall, the implemented management system for the licensed activity program was considered suitable, adequate and effectively implemented.
 Continuous improvement remains a priority.